Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Introduction

-In this paper we demonstrate that it is possible to construct qLDPC codes with higher encoding rate than the RPC, while being implementable under square-grid connectivity (\Cref{fig:square_grid}), and even some of them under the sparser hexagonal-grid connectivity (\Cref{fig:hex_grid}).
-We call this family ``directional codes'', and they arise very naturally if we have access to iSWAP as a native entangling gate on the hardware.
-The key idea in the construction of our directional codes is that iSWAP exchanges the state between the two qubits it acts on.
-This is in general considered to be more of a hindrance, as it makes circuit construction more complex \cite{MBG,alec-dynamic-demonstration}.
+In this paper, we construct ``directional codes'', a new family of qLDPC codes that leverages the iSWAP gate to be implemented on a toric square-grid connectivity device while requiring significantly less physical qubits than the RTC to achieve the same logical error rate.
+Additionally, the syndrome extraction circuit of directional codes uses as many layers of two-qubit gates per QEC round as the weight of the stabilisers.
+The key idea in the construction of these codes is that iSWAP exchanges the state of the two qubits it acts on.
+This is generally considered a hindrance, as it makes circuit construction more complex \cite{MBG,alec-dynamic-demonstration}.
 However, as we show here, we may exploit this trait of the iSWAP gate to our advantage.